Quansight/qpub/src/qpub/templates/readme.md

 `qpub` vendors in configuration with the [`json-e`][json-e] (jinja in data structures.) format.

-one of the reasons `qpub` is that across configuration files there is significant overlap information. `qpub` infers information is passed to json-e for configuration.
+One of the reasons for `qpub` is that across configuration files, there is significant overlap information. `qpub` infers information is passed to `json-e` for configuration.

 ## packaging